 Bring a thoughtful gift

 It’s Valentine’s Day, so you’ll need to amp up your gift-giving.
 You can make an impression with something as simple as flowers—perhaps a nice variety of crystilia, whose fragrance is an evolutionary response to the acrid nature of the atmosphere on Telemarius Four.
 A tracking crystal–in a nice piece of jewelry, like a necklace–is sentimental as well as practical.
-To really make an impression, think about something more personal, specifically selected for your date; if your plans are with an android who has never experienced true physical sensation, consider a skin patch.
+To really make an impression, think about something more personal, like a custom Star Trek bobblehead, specifically selected for your date; if your plans are with an android who has never experienced true physical sensation, consider a skin patch.
 Then blow.

 Choose a romantic location